-2) The Dermalase IPL is the lowest cost Health Canada approved IPL in the Canadian market at just $34,900 CDN. included in the purchase are both a Hair Removal handle and a Skin Rejuvenation handle, each with up to 100,000 pulses.
+2) The Dermalase IPL is the lowest cost Health Canada approved IPL in the Canadian market.
+Included in the purchase are both a Hair Removal handle and a Skin Rejuvenation handle, each with up to 100,000 pulses.

 3) Nubody has the lowest prices consumable handles in the marketplace at just $2,500 CDN per handle.